SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 - Copy the exercise files from the shared location to your scratch directory (it is essential that all calculations take place here)

 {% highlight python %}
-scp -r  nas:/data2/formation/TP-trinity/SRA_SRS307298/RAWDATA/ /scratch/formationX/
+scp -r  nas:$PATHTODATA/SRA_SRS307298/RAWDATA/ /scratch/formationX/
 {% endhighlight %}

 - When the files transfer is finished, verify by listing the content of the current directory and the subdirectory RAWDATA with the command `ls -al`.
-You should see 12 gzipped read files in a listing, the `samples.txt` file and the `run_trinity.sh` bash script.
+You should see 12 gzipped read files in a listing, the `samples.txt` file and the `samples.txt` file.

 {% highlight python %}